 Before reaching candidacy, a student may register for DCP 7979, Advanced Research, for up to 12 credit hours in the fall and spring semesters and 9 credit hours in the summer semester.
-If a student is registered for DCP 7979 in the semester in which he/she applies for candidacy, and candidacy is awarded by the midpoint of the semester, then those credit hours may be converted to DCP 7980.
+If a student is registered for DCP 7979 in the semester in which he/she applies for candidacy, and candidacy is awarded by the midpoint of the semester, then those credit hours may be counted as DCP 7980, Research for Doctoral Dissertation.